 The World’s Most Ethical Companies® Methodology Advisory Panel is comprised of leading attorneys and government officials, professors and organization leaders who care about ethical and honest business practices.
-Each year the panel reviews and refines the Ethics Quotient survey and World’s Most Ethical Companies Methodology to ensure its relevancy.
+The panel periodically reviews and refines the Ethics Quotient survey and World’s Most Ethical Companies Methodology to ensure its relevancy.
 Advisory Panel members are not involved in the honoree selection process.

 Esteemed members of the World’s Most Ethical Company Methodology Advisory Panel include: